 The perfect cube design means this option is 11.25 x 11.25 x 11.25 inches.

-What we liked: The way this sub looks is the main thing that drew us in.
+Why is it special?
+The way this sub looks is the main thing that drew us in.
 An ugly-looking speaker system messes with your decor, but this modern and minimalist sub not only provides you with great audio, it fits in a modern “smart home” look.

 If size isn’t a huge consideration, the Acoustic Audio PSW-15 Down Firing Powered Subwoofer could be ideal for you.
 It has a lot to like, and the 15-inch cone makes it ideal for giving a big, beefy bass sound.
 The 600W peak output is fairly high and a reliable 250W RMS is another big benefit.